Content and Format

 For games, show a higher ratio of gameplay to cutscenes.
 Cutscenes may mislead your audience by giving a false impression of gameplay.
 Get your audience excited about the elements they will actively engage with once they download the app.

-App previews are displayed as the first image on your app’s product page, followed by your app screenshots.
+App previews on iPhone and iPad are displayed as the first image on your app’s product page, followed by your app screenshots.
 This is one of the first elements a user will see on your product page, so ensure the preview poster frame is visually compelling.

 Ideally, your preview poster frame should convey the essence of the app.
 If the default frame selected from your footage doesn’t convey this, you can select a new frame in iTunes Connect.
 Please note that changing the poster frame on previews that have already been approved will require a new binary version.